The Law Offices of Stull & Stull specializes in handling legal defense for DUI (Driving under the Influence).

 Having said that, a DUI case should NOT be treated light.
 It can have serious repercussions - if it is not handled correctly.
 With proper legal representation, you will make it through this period of time and ultimately you will be okay.

 The Law Offices of Stull & Stull has handled hundreds of DUI cases.
 We have 45 years of combined criminal trial experience in Orange County as well as Los Angeles, Riverside, San Bernardino, San Diego, Santa Barbara, Kern, Tulare, Fresno and Ventura counties.
-The Law Office of Stull & Stull is based in Laguna Beach, California.
+The Law Office of Stull & Stull is based in Laguna Hills, California.

 Many of our clients are very busy, overworked professionals or are afraid to go to the courthouse.
 Most of our clients also do not like to sit in a court room for 2-4 hours of their day and listen to the Judge call each case before he gets to their name.
 The good news is there is a provision in the Penal Code – Section 977(a), which allows your attorney to make all of your court appearances with your approval.